nervosnetwork/rfcs/rfcs/0039-cheque/0039-cheque.md

 ## Reproducible Build

-Anyone can use the reproducible build to verify that the deployed script is consistent with the source code.
+Anyone can use the reproducible build to verify that the deployed script is consistent with the source code and anyone can refer to the [CI configure file](https://github.com/nervosnetwork/ckb-cheque-script/blob/main/.github/workflows/build_and_test.yml) to build the latest binaries.
 To build the deployed cheque lock script, one can use the following steps:

 ```bash
 $ git clone https://github.com/nervosnetwork/ckb-cheque-script